OSU-AIMS/RoPE-S3D/GUIDE.md

 # Collect Data

-**When collecting data it is highly recommended to obtain a rough idea of the camera's position relative to the robot's origin.**
+**When collecting data, it is recommended to obtain a rough idea of the camera's position relative to the robot's origin.**

 ## Expectations